 Oregon Bicycle Accident Lawyer

-Oregon personal injury protection (PIP) provides a minimum of $15,000 in medical coverage, as well as up to 52 weeks of wage loss.
+Oregon personal injury protection (PIP) provides a minimum of $15,000 in medical coverage for up to two years after the injury, as well as up to 52 weeks of wage loss.

 You'll need to contact your own insurance company and file a claim for your personal injury protection benefits.
 You will need to do this as soon as possible in order for your benefits to start kicking in and in order for them to pay your medical bills.

-I also strongly suggest increasing your PIP coverage from the minimum of $15,000 especially now that your medical payment coverage can protect you for up to two years.
+I also strongly suggest increasing your PIP coverage from the Oregon default minimum of $15,000.
 If you have health insurance you may not need as much but PIP can still help with high deductible health care plans.

 Wage Loss ORS 742.524 (b)